-The tables above indicate a slight increase in inkomstpension costs over the past year.
+The tables above indicate a slight decrease in inkomstpension costs over the past year.
 Inkomstpension asset management costs refer to the First - Fourth National Pension Funds and the Sixth National Pension Fund.
-The increase in SEK is mainly because asset management costs are based on a percentage of assets managed and because the capital has increased.
-However, the table on the next page shows a slight percentual increase also in fixed management fees.
+The decrease in SEK is primarily due to capital management costs and fees having fallen, despite the fact that these are percentually linked to the capital managed and that the capital has increased.
+The table on the next page also shows a certain percentual reduction in fixed management fees.

-Premium pension costs have also increased from 2014 to 2015.
-Over the whole period 2001 to 2015 there has been a cost increase of 7.5 percent and of 12 percent over the past year from 2014 to 2015.
-The development of asset management costs and charges here too is due to average assets under management having increased and asset management costs being charged as a percentage of assets managed.
-However, premium pension costs have decreased in percent over the last five years.
-Moreover, the model is progressive, so that the higher the capital managed the higher the percentage rebate, resulting in lower fees in percent.
+Premium pension capital management costs and fees rose by just under 1 percent from 2015 to 2016.
+The development of capital management costs and fees results from the fact that average managed capital has increased and that capital management costs are charged as a percentage of capital managed.

+On the other hand, premium pension costs have percentually declined over the last five years.
+The discount model used in the premium pension system is progressive, meaning that greater managed capital automatically gives a higher percentage discount and thus lower fees percentually.

 Premium pension asset management costs consist of the fees the premium pension funds, including the Seventh National Pension Fund, charge after rebates.
 The annual cost is estimated on the basis of costs during quarters 1-3.